JadLevesque/PPMP-Iceberg/explanations.md

 A guide is a group of adjacent elements separated by closing parentheses, e.g. `1)2)3))(),w,())awoo()),())`.

-It isn't a portable data structure, can't be passed to arguments directly, so it's usually constructed in place or from a [preprocessor sequence](#sequence-datastructure):
+Guides are often constructed in place or from a [preprocessor sequence](#sequence-datastructure):

 ```c
 #define SEQ_TERM(...)
 SEQ_TERM_(__VA_ARGS__)